malexander92/MIDS/README.md

 # MIDS
 This repository is for storing the various projects I have worked on as part of the UC Berkeley data science master's program

+w203 - Statistics for Data Science

+w205 - Storing and Retrieving Data

+w207 - Intro to Machine Learning